The Citadel stuns Georgia Tech with overtime upset win

+Now that he’s got a signature win of his own, Thompson has a big building block for his team.

+“This is what we needed as a program, what I needed to get this program going in the right direction for the rest of the season,” Thompson said, “because we’ve got our whole conference schedule to play after this.”

-ATLANTA (AP) — Jacob Godek kicked a 37-yard field goal in overtime, quarterback Brandon Rainey ran for one touchdown and passed for another, and FCS The Citadel stunned Georgia Tech with a 27-24 upset victory on Saturday.
+Jacob Godek kicked a 37-yard field goal in overtime, quarterback Brandon Rainey ran for one touchdown and passed for another, and FCS The Citadel stunned Georgia Tech with a 27-24 upset victory on Saturday.

 Georgia Tech’s defense allowed 320 yards rushing against the triple-option, a scheme it faced in practice the last 11 years under former coach Paul Johnson, but the Yellow Jackets (1-2) still figured to have an enough talent to overcome The Citadel.

-Instead, the Bulldogs (1-2) never trailed despite having lost at home to Towson and on the road to Elon.
+Instead, the Bulldogs (1-2) never trailed despite having lost FCS games at home to Towson and on the road to Elon.
 Beating the Jackets gave The Citadel its first win over an FBS opponent since 2015 against South Carolina.
 Before that, the Bulldogs had not won against the higher classification since knocking off Arkansas and Army in 1992.

+“We’ll celebrate this one for 24 hours and get back to work tomorrow,” Rainey said.
+“You can’t really hang onto wins.
+It’ll set you back, so we’re on to the next one.”

+It was the Jackets’ first loss to an FCS or a Division I-AA opponent since Furman in 1983 and their first in 11 games against The Citadel.

-Momentum turned toward in the third quarter when Rainey broke a 14-all tie with a 22-yard TD run, and strong safety Sean-Thomas Faulkner stopped Georgia Tech’s Jordan Mason for no gain on the ensuing drive.
+Momentum turned in the third quarter when Rainey broke a 14-all tie with a 22-yard TD run, and strong safety Sean-Thomas Faulkner stopped Georgia Tech’s Jordan Mason for no gain on the ensuing drive.

-Rainey limped off the field early in the fourth and was replaced by Evan Schickel before Godek split the uprights to make it 24-21 with 1:51 to go.
+Rainey limped off the field early in the fourth and was replaced by Brian Murdaugh the rest of the way.
+Godek split the uprights to make it 24-21 with 1:51 to go.
 Brenton King sent the game to overtime with a 34-yard field goal at the end of regulation, but he missed wide left from 46 yards to end the first possession of the extra period.

 New Georgia Tech coach Geoff Collins has struggled to find a formula for his up-tempo, pro-style offense, rotating quarterbacks Lucas Johnson and Tobias Oliver to mixed results in a blowout loss at No. 1 Clemson and a narrow home win over South Florida.

+He appeared slightly agitated with reporters when asked about next week’s starting quarterback.

+“So again, we don’t talk like that,” Collins said.
+“If you noticed out there today, there were probably six safeties that played in the college football game.
+I don’t see people asking me who is going to be the starting safety moving forward.
+We don’t think in those terms.
+The people can help us play really well — they’re going to play.”

 Georgia Tech tied it at 14-all when Johnson completed a 33-yard touchdown pass and a conversion pass to Jalen Camp.
-Mason ran for 25 yards to make it 21-all with 7:29 remaining.
+Jordan Mason ran for 25 yards to make it 21-all with 7:29 remaining.

 The Citadel got on the board in the first when Raleigh Webb ran past the coverage for an easy 30-yard touchdown catch.
 It was Rainey’s only completion in four attempts.